Chtholly-Boss/notes/the_pragmatic_programmer.md

 # 程序员修炼之道
-## Preface
-- like new things and quick adaptation
-- curiosity
-- critical thinking
-- try to deeply understand the problem
-- Focus on your skills
-- Think what you are doing now

-**Pragmatic and Persistent**
 ## ch1

-- Try to change when not satisfied
 - Give Options,not Excuses(what you can do for this situation?)
 - Don't ignore Broken Windows(Fix Bug as soon as possible,at least Left `TODO: `)
   - Don't leave Broken windows